Non-trivial bundles and Algebraic Classical Field Theory: Observables

-We give here also another argument that prevents $\Gamma^{\infty}$-local globality of the $m$ forms obtained from Proposition \ref{mulocchar}.
-This relies on the variational sequence\footnote{A complete exposition can be found in \cite{krupka}.}: a cohomological sequence of forms over $J^rB$ for some finite $r\in \mathbb{N}$,
+We give another argument that prevents the characterization in Proposition \ref{porop_1_muloc_charachterization} from being intrinsic.
+This relies on the variational sequence\footnote{A complete exposition can be found in \textit{e.g.} \cite{krupka}.}: a cohomological sequence of forms over $J^rB$ for some finite $r\in \mathbb{N}$

 where each element of the sequence is the quotient of the space of $p$-forms in $J^rB$ modulo some relation that cancel the exact forms (in the sense of the de-Rham differential on the manifold $J^rB$) and accounts for integration by parts when the order is greater then $m=\mathrm{dim}(M)$.
 In particular the $m$th differential $E_m$ is the operator which, given a horizontal $m$-form, calculates its \textit{Euler-Lagrange form} and the $(m+1)$th differential $E_{m+1}$ is the operator which associates to each Euler-Lagrange form its \textit{Helmholtz-Sonin form}.
 By the Poincar\'e lemma, if $\sigma\in \mathrm{ker}(E_{m+1})$, there exists a local chart $(V^r,\psi^r)$ in $J^rB$ and a horizontal $m$-form $\lambda \in \Omega^m(V^r)$ having $E_m\vert_{V^r}(\lambda)=\sigma\vert_{V^r}$.
-Establishing whether this condition holds globally is the heart of the inverse problem in calculus of variation and can be formulated as follows: given equations satisfying some condition (the associated Helmholtz-Sonin form vanishes) do they arise from the variation of some Lagrangian?
-The variational sequence implies that this is always the case whenever the $m$-th cohomology group vanishes, therefore giving a sufficient conditions whenever some topological obstruction is not present.
+Establishing whether this condition holds globally amounts to determine, given some Euler-Lagrange equations satisfying certain conditions (the associated Helmholtz-Sonin form vanishes), whether they arise from the variation of some Lagrangian.
+The variational sequence implies that a sufficient condition is the vanishing of the $m$-th cohomology group, \textit{i.e.} whenever topological obstructions are not present.